OSTEONECROSIS (Avascular Necrosis)

 Surgery is a common treatment for osteonecrosis because in many cases the condition is far advanced by the time it has been detected.
 Surgeons may remove or reshape part of the damaged bone, or graft a healthy section of bone from another part of the body.

-Joint replacement surgery may be necessary if the bone has already collapsed.
+Joint replacement surgery may be necessary if the hip or knee bone has already collapsed.